-Please review these frequently asked questions (FAQs) and if you still have questions, you can reach out to us directly.
+Please review these frequently asked questions (FAQs), and if you still have questions, you can reach out to us directly.

 - What should I wear?
-There is no specific attire requirements for court.
+There are no specific attire requirements for court.
 However, you should dress in clean, orderly clothes.
 A suit is not necessary.
 The court will appreciate it if you are dressed appropriately.
 Do not wear shorts, sandals, or clothing with offensive language.
 Hats cannot be worn in court.

 - Should I bring my calendar?
-Unless your case is finished you will be given a new court date at your court appearance so be prepared to know your availability.
+Unless your case is finished, you will be given a new court date at your court appearance, so be prepared to know your availability.

 - What time should I arrive?
 It is best to arrive 15 minutes before your scheduled court hearing.
-We try our best to be on-time, but occasionally get stuck in other courts causing us to be late.
-If we have not arrived when the judge calls your case let him/her know that we are on our way.
+We try our best to be on time but occasionally get stuck in other courts, causing us to be late.
+If we have not arrived when the judge calls your case, let him/her know that we are on our way.

 - Will I need to say anything during my hearing?
 There are certain procedures that must be followed.
 We will do most of the talking, but the judge may have some questions for you.
-Usually the court’s questions are in regard to whether you understand what is occurring at the hearing.
-If there is something specific that you need to say we will let you know.
+Usually, the court’s questions are in regard to whether you understand what is occurring at the hearing.
+If there is something specific that you need to say, we will let you know.